- Photos & Map

 For all hikes:

-- Close gates after passing through.
+• Close gates after passing through.

 For mountain hikes:

-For high-altitude hikes:
+For high alpine hikes:

-- Do not venture onto glaciers without a mountain guide.
+• Do not venture onto glaciers without a mountain guide.

-- Take note of the warning signs that point out the constant danger in river beds and along watercourses below dams and reservoirs: water levels may rise rapidly without warning.
+• Observe warning signs indicating dangers at riverbanks, along watercourses below dams and reservoirs: water levels can rise quickly and without warning.

 Map